Quantum magnonics: when magnon spintronics meets quantum information science: Magnon + X

 Figures \ref{Limpp2018}(b-d) show the steady entanglement among magnons and photons using the experimentally feasible parameters \cite{ZhangSA2016} while the temperature is taken 10 mK to suppress the decoherence of quantum states.
 There exists a parameter regime ($\Delta_a \approx \omega_b, \Delta_c \approx -\omega_b$), where all the degrees of freedoms, i.e., magnon-photon, magnon-phonon and photon-phonon, are entangled.
-Here the nonlinear magnon-photon interaction ($G_{mb}=i\sqrt{2}g_{mb}\langle m \rangle$) plays a key role to mediate the indirect entanglement between magnons and photons.
+Here the nonlinear magnon-phonon interaction ($G_{mb}=i\sqrt{2}g_{mb}\langle m \rangle$) plays a key role to mediate the indirect entanglement between magnons and photons.
 Without this interaction, the beam-splitter type of interaction between magnons and photons does not generate any finite entanglement, as shown on the bottom of Fig. \ref{Limpp2018}(e) ($G_{mb}=0$).
 Besides bipartite entanglement, a parameter regime of finite tripartite entanglement is also identified.
 In follow-up works, the authors showed that two cavity photons can be prepared in a stationary entangled state if they are respectively resonant with two mechanical side bands of the system \cite{YuPRL2020}.
 Again, the nonlinearity caused by the magnetostrictive interaction between magnons and phonons is crucial to maintain the robustness of this entangled state.
+The authors also showed that magnons in a setup similar to Fig. \ref{Limpp2018}(a) can be prepared in a squeezed state via the beam-splitter interaction of magnons and photons, when the cavity is driven by a squeezed vacuum field \cite{LiPRA2019}.
 Tan \cite{TanPRR2019} identified both bipartite and tripartite EPR steering in such a hybrid system and found that continuous measurement of the cavity fields significantly enhances the bipartite steering.

 Yuan et al. \cite{YuanBell2020} found an alternative way to entangle magnons and photons without including nonlinear magnon-phonon interactions in the Hamiltonian explicitly.
 They considered dissipative coupling between magnons and photons, as already realized in several experiments \cite{HarderPRL2018,BhoiPRB2019,BoventerPRR2020}.
 This hybrid system is usually described by the non-Hermitian Hamiltonian